cslysy/cslysy.github.io/_posts/2016-05-15-one-time-variable.markdown

 Each of us have seen such a dirty code.
 It is very common, no matter how experienced authors are.
 There are cases when using one-time variable is reasonable but I touch this topic later.
 For now, let's take a look at this famous quote:

->Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away”
+>Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away

 <div align="right" style="margin-top:-20px; font-size:0.8em; margin-right:50px">
 Antoine de Saint-Exupéry